metaleap/zentient/zdbg-vsc/proto/readme.md

 	// Unique identifier for a goto target.
 This is used in the goto request.
 	Id int `json:"id"`

+	// The name of the goto target (shown in the UI).
+	Label string `json:"label"`

+	// The line of the goto target.
+	Line int `json:"line"`

+	// An optional column of the goto target.
+	Column int `json:"column,omitempty"`
 } // struct GotoTarget

 ```